How Toyota Uses TQM to Teach Quality to Japanese Hospital Doctors

 I'm surprised that they draw such hard distinctions between TPS and TQM.
 I would have guessed that it would all be combined into a Toyota way of operating.
 The presenter emphasized that “We learned TQM from professors… so doctors can learn too.”
 TPS was more internally created (but with input from outside influences).
 Maybe that's part of the distinction.

-But current-day Toyota seems to certainly say that TPS and TQC are complementary and mutually supportive, as Tracey Richardson has been sharing about on LinkedIn recently (see my previous post for that).
+But current-day Toyota certainly seems to say that TPS and TQC are complementary and mutually supportive, as Tracey Richardson has been sharing on LinkedIn recently (see my previous post for that).

 Get New Posts Sent To You